 But what do I know?
 Physically, I'm male, so what do I know of pregnancy and abortion?
-Well, while you're reading the story below, think about this: if you're sitting there telling me to be quiet because I can't get pregnant, then why are you allowing a room full of men to make laws about YOUR bodies?
+Well, while you're reading the story below, think about this: if you're sitting there telling me to be quiet because I can't get pregnant, then why are you allowing a room full of men to make laws about your bodies?

 Kadijah Runge, a mom from Australia, recently spoke with me about an experience she had.
 But first, before we get ahead of ourselves, let me give you a little background.
 Kadijah was with someone when she had her son Kai.
 She was 19, nearing 20, and ended up leaving that man after he laid his hands on her.
 He physically assaulted her and verbally abused her, both multiple times.
 Just like any good mother would, she left to protect her son.
 She became the single mother of a boy who was born with multiple congenital issues ranging from spinal to renal to respiratory to cardiac to ENT.
 Over the next year, Kai had to undergo countless surgeries and hospital admissions.

 From the day he was born, Kai was at risk of death.
-His esophagus wasn't attached to his stomach and he had to have surgery as a 1-day-old baby.
+His esophagus wasn't attached to his stomach and he had to have surgery as a one-day-old baby.
 Kadijah couldn't even hold him for a week.
-Kai was in ICU for a little over 5 weeks before finally being released.
-5 days after that, he was right back in the hospital.
+Kai was in ICU for a little over five weeks before finally being released.
+Five days after that, he was right back in the hospital.
 He had caught RSV and his lungs were so full of mucus that they stuck together.
 Kadijah couldn't do anything but sit and wait and cry.
 She was terrified that she would lose her son.
 Kai had to be on an oscillator for an entire month, completely sedated and muscle-relaxed, covered by a plastic sheet to blow warm air constantly around him because his temperature was 95 degrees Fahrenheit, the point where hypothermia begins.
 The oscillator is what ultimately saved his life.
-Oscillators are set at 300 breaths per minute compared to the standard ventilator which is set for just 50.
+Oscillators are set at 300 breaths per minute compared to the standard ventilator, which is set for just 50.
 Kai had so many blood tests that he had to have a transfusion because his little frail body couldn't keep up.
 Finally, at 13 weeks, he was able to leave the hospital.
-At three months old he was pushing a mere 7 and a half pounds.
-But, Kai proved to be a fighter.
+At three months old, he was pushing a mere 7 and a half pounds.
+But Kai proved to be a fighter.
 Somewhere inside, he wanted to live.